Marvelous Nakamba: Aston Villa

 On 1 August 2019, Marvelous Nakamba signed for Aston Villa aged 25 years, for a fee of €12 million.
 He joined up with former Club Brugge team-mate Wesley Moraes and former Club Brugge player Björn Engels, who had already joined Villa in that transfer window.
 Nakamba made his first appearance for Villa in a 6–1 emphatic victory against Crewe Alexandra in an EFL Cup game.
 Nakamba made his Premier League debut on 16 September 2019, in a 0–0 draw against West Ham at Villa Park.

 In October 2019, a video purportedly showing racist chants from Aston Villa fans about Nakamba and teammate John McGinn surfaced, and was condemned by the club.

-In a 2-1 away win at Tottenham on 19 May 2021, he created an assist for the equalising goal put in his own net by Sergio Reguilon.

 Nakamba was voted by fans as player of the month for November 2021, following a string of good performances under new Aston Villa manager Steven Gerrard.
 On 11 December 2021, Nakamba suffered a serious knee injury in a 1–0 defeat to Liverpool, the injury required surgery, with an estimated recovery time of three to four months, ruling Nakamba out of the 2021 Africa Cup of Nations.

 Loan to Luton Town

 On 31 January 2023, having not made an appearance for Aston Villa so far that season, Nakamba joined EFL Championship club Luton Town on loan for the remainder of the season.
 On 4 February 2023, he made his debut in a 1–0 victory over Stoke City.
+On 27 May 2023, Nakamba and his team secured promotion to the Premier League against Coventry City in the 2023 EFL Championship play-off final.

+Luton Town

+On 20 July 2023, Nakamba joined Luton Town on a permanent deal for an undisclosed fee.

 International career

 Nakamba is a Zimbabwe international, having represented the country in the under-20 level.
 On 13 June 2015, aged 21 years, he made his debut with the main squad, coming on as a second-half substitute in a 2–1 win against Malawi.

+Nakamba competed for the Africa Cup of Nations in 2017 and 2019 with Zimbabwe.